Don't Look Away (Kate Voegele album)

-Don't Look Away is the debut full-length album from Kate Voegele.
+Don't Look Away is the debut full-length album from Kate Voegele, released in May 2007.
 The album was released via MySpace Records and Interscope Records.
 It has sold approximately 250,000 copies worldwide to date.

 Background

 Voegele began work on the album in 2006, after she signed a record contract with Myspace Records and Interscope Records.
 The album features songs which were used on both of Voegele's extended plays.
 It was received well by critics and fans, who called Voegele "a breath of fresh air".
 The album spawned three singles, including Only Fooling Myself, Hallelujah, and You Can't Break a Broken Heart.
 It has sold approximately 250,000 copies to date worldwide.

 Promotion

 Voegele promoted the album mainly through live performances.
 She performed songs from the album on her Lift Me Up Tour, and on Jordin Sparks's Battlefield Tour, in which she appeared as the opening act.
 Songs from the album were also performed on the hit television series One Tree Hill, by her character Mia Catalano, who is also an aspiring singer.